content-left-bg.png

 Pine Rivers & Metropolitan North Representation

-Any student wishing to trial for Pine Rivers and Metropolitan North representation are required to present student forms to the sports coordinator.
-Students are required to collect a permission to trial form from the sport coordinator and make payment prior to the trial via the online payment systems.
+Any student wishing to trial for North District and Metropolitan North representation are required to collect forms from the Senior Sports Coordinator.
 More information regarding payments can be found on the organisations websites listed below.

 Contact